keboliu/SONiC/extension-to-phsical-entity-mib.md

 ## 4. The data source of the MIB entries

-Thermalctl daemon, Xcvrd, psud, are collecting physical device info to state DB, now we have PSU_INFO tale, FAN_INFO table, and TEMPERATURE_INFO table which can provide information for MIB instances.
+Thermalctl daemon, Xcvrd, psud, are collecting physical device info to state DB, now we have PSU_INFO tale, FAN_INFO table, and TEMPERATURE_INFO table which can provide information for MIB entries.

-Thermal sensors MIB info will come from TEMPERATURE_INFO, FAN_INFO will feed to FAN MIB instance and PSU_INFO will be the source of the PSU related instances.
+Thermal sensors MIB info will come from TEMPERATURE_INFO, FAN_INFO will feed to FAN MIB entries and PSU_INFO will be the source of the PSU related entries.

 The current already implemented cable and cable DOM sensors getting data from tables(TRANSCEIVER_INFO and TRANSCEIVER_DOM_SENSOR) which maintained by xcvrd.

 ### 4.1 Adding more data to state DB

-As mentioned in Section 3, currently lack implementation of "entPhysicalContainedIn", and also there is no such kind of info stored in the related tables of state DB.
+As mentioned in Section 3, currently lack the implementation of "entPhysicalContainedIn" object, and also there is no such kind of info stored in the state DB.
+A "contained_in_device" device will be added to the current tables, e.g., extended TEMPERATURE_INFO with the new field:

+	; Defines information for a thermal object key                     = TEMPERATURE_INFO|object_name   ; name of the thermal object(CPU, ASIC, optical modules...)
+	; field                 = value
+	temperature             = FLOAT                          ; current temperature value timestamp               = STRING                         ; timestamp for the temperature fetched high_threshold          = FLOAT                          ; temperature high threshold
+	critical_high_threshold = FLOAT                          ; temperature critical high threshold
+	low_threshold           = FLOAT                          ; temperature low threshold
+	critical_low_threshold  = FLOAT                          ; temperature critical low threshold
+	warning_status          = BOOLEAN                        ; temperature warning status
+	contained_in_device     = STRING                         ; name of the device which contains this sensor

 To have this kind info available we need to extend the current platform API, can add a new function "get_contained_in_device_name" to DeviceBase class, this function will return the name of the device which it is contained in.
-This new field will be populated to state DB by PMON daemons.
+This new field will be populated to state DB by related PMON daemons.

+	class DeviceBase(object):
+	    """
+	    Abstract base class for interfacing with a generic type of platform peripheral device
+	    """

+	    def get_contained_in_device_name(self):
+		"""
+		Retrieves The name of the device which contains this component
+		Returns:
+		    string: The name of the device
+		"""
+		raise NotImplementedError

 ## 5. Entity MIB extension test